-Last updated: May 5, 2017 at 3:56pm by Savanah – Republican Representative of Vermont, Ronald Hubert, has introduced a bill every year from 2011-2015 that would allow one commercial casino to be built in their state.
+Last updated: August 6, 2017 at 5:16pm by Savanah – The state is getting very close to regulating and taxing online daily fantasy sports wagering.
+Republican Representative of Vermont, Ronald Hubert, has introduced a bill every year from 2011-2015 that would allow one commercial casino to be built in their state.
 However, none of his bills have passed even though it could bring in $8-$15 million per year to state coffers by his estimation.
 The license fee would be $6 million, and it would be issued by the Vermont Lottery Commission.
 If passed, this would be the first casino in Vermont.

 Online Poker in Vermont – Estimated Date of Legalization: 2019-2020

 This is a heavily debated and somewhat difficult question to answer.
 Many will say yes, others will say no, but we will do our best to explain the circumstances and let you decide.